microsoft/code-with-engineering-playbook/docs/observability/pillars/metrics.md

 ### When should I use metrics instead of logs?

-[Logs vs Metrics](../log-vs-metric.md) covers some high level guidance on when to utilize metric data and when to use log data.
+[Logs vs Metrics vs Traces](../log-vs-metric-vs-trace.md) covers some high level guidance on when to utilize metric data and when to use log data.
 Both have a valuable part to play in creating observable systems.

 ### What should be tracked?